bdeneuter/mindstorms-plugin/README.md

 # mindstorms-plugin

 This project contains the source code for a gradle plugin for the Lego Mindstorms EV3.
-For an example how to use it and to learn how to install java 8 on your EV3 bric, have a look to my [Mindstorms repo](https://github.com/bdeneuter/mindstorms).
+For an example how to use it and to learn how to install java 8 on your EV3 brick, have a look to my [Mindstorms repo](https://github.com/bdeneuter/mindstorms).

 ## How to use it